 The problem isn’t that we suck at building muscle though—we don’t—the problem is that we’re trying to bang out routines designed by stocky people for stocky people.
 Lamar Gant, the ectomorph deadlifting king, was also able to break a world record with his bench press despite having the worst possible physique for it.
 If he can do it we sure as hell can.

-You’ll do better by keeping your back straight and simply stopping when your upper arms reach sufficient depth (parallel with the floor).
-You don’t want to drop it any further than that, as too much rotation in that joint and you risk doing damage to it.
+You’ll do better by keeping your back straight and simply stopping when your upper arms reach sufficient depth for optimal muscular development (parallel with the floor).
+You don’t want to drop it any further than that, as too much rotation in that joint will risk doing damage to it.

 One trick we use is rolling up a towel and putting it on our chests, simulating a larger ribcage.
 Even with your now-appropriately-thick-ribcage, you’ll still have a larger than average range of motion, since your arms are so long … and that’s actually pretty great news when it comes to building muscle.
 The more total work you do, the more growth you can stimulate.

 Squats are a tricky beast for us ectomorphs too, and by now you might be able to guess the fix.
 As you’ve probably heard a thousand times, the lower you squat the better.
 That’s true.
-Deep squats are one of the best ways of involving most of the biggest and most powerful muscle groups in your body, and you’ll be building up your quads, calves, core, posterior chain, ego and glutes.
+Deep squats are one of the best ways of involving the biggest and most powerful muscle groups in your body.
+You’ll be building up your quads, hammies, calves, core, posterior chain, ego and glutes.
 The squat works over 200 muscles and it does a better job of training your abs than the plank does.

 To make up for it, he had to develop pretty unbelievable hip mobility in order to get to depth.
 But he did:

 As for lifting safely, learning solid technique and building muscle every step of the way, keep leverages in mind.
 The further in front of you the load is, the more upright you’ll be able to keep your torso, and the less hip mobility you’ll need to do the lift safely.
 So start with goblet squats, then progress to front squats, and gradually work your way down deeper and deeper until maybe one day you’re comfortably past parallel when doing beautiful full back squats.

 How to Lift as an Ectomorph

 It’s pretty typical to be a little atypical.
 When it comes to any lift there’s always a chance that it won’t quite suit your body or your experience level.
-As someone who would call themselves thin, skinny or an ectomorph … it’s quite likely that’ll be the case for a good number of the lifts popular in the bodybuilding and strength training industries, as they’re dominated by stocky guys with decades of lifting experience.
+As someone who would call themselves thin, skinny or an ectomorph, it’s quite likely that’ll be the case for a good number of the lifts popular in the bodybuilding and strength training industries, as they’re dominated by stocky guys with decades of lifting experience.

 Lift with a weight that’s challenging yet comfortable and generally stay away from failure during your heavy sets—at least during your first few months of training.
 As a relatively untrained ectomorph looking to build size and strength you probably shouldn’t be squatting, deadlifting or benching to failure every week, if ever.
-That’s where form deteriorates, recovery times become enormous, injuries become more common.
+That’s where form deteriorates, recovery times become enormous, and injuries become more common.

 There’s no need to be lifting the most you absolutely can or forcing yourself through ranges of motions your body can’t own yet.
 Weightlifting isn’t about how much you can lift today, it’s about how much more you can lift tomorrow.